igloo-project/igloo-doc/source/howtos/Code-processors.md

 In some cases, bindgen will generate code that won't compile.
 You may ignore code generation for selected attributes by adding `skipAttribute.your.package.YourClass.yourAttribute` to `bindgen.properties`.

-There are known issues with bindgen code generation of some classes in OWSI-Core.
+There are known issues with bindgen code generation of some classes in Igloo.
 You may use the following lines to work around these issues.
-If those are not up-to-date, check out the [basic application's bindgen.properties](https://github.com/openwide-java/owsi-core-parent/blob/master/basic-application/basic-application-core/bindgen.properties)
+If those are not up-to-date, check out the [basic application's bindgen.properties](https://github.com/igloo-project/igloo-parent/blob/master/basic-application/basic-application-core/bindgen.properties)

 ```
-skipAttribute.fr.openwide.core.jpa.business.generic.model.GenericEntityReference.entityClass=true
+skipAttribute.org.iglooproject.jpa.business.generic.model.GenericEntityReference.entityClass=true
-skipAttribute.fr.openwide.core.commons.util.fieldpath.FieldPath.root=true
+skipAttribute.org.iglooproject.commons.util.fieldpath.FieldPath.root=true
 ```

 ### "Cannot find symbol"